m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/code-structural/cohesion.md

 Cohesion and Decoupling are foundational principles for assessing the structural quality of software designs.
 In DevEval, these principles are explicitly used to evaluate LLM-generated software design artifacts — including UML class diagrams, sequence diagrams, and architecture designs.
 The authors describe these principles as core criteria shared across all design subtasks:

 > “For all the subtasks, principles like cohesion and decoupling, and practicability are fundamental.
 Cohesion and decoupling emphasize the importance of clarity and functionality within individual elements (classes or sequences) and reducing dependencies between different components.”
-> (Li et al., 2024)
+> (Li et al, 2024, P. 3)

 Cohesion measures how well the responsibilities within a module belong together, while decoupling (low coupling) measures the independence of modules from one another.
 Together, they form a structural assessment of how well a model can produce modular, maintainable, and well-organized designs during the early phases of the software development lifecycle.

 ## Formula

 DevEval does not introduce explicit numerical formulas for cohesion or coupling.
 Instead, these principles function as qualitative evaluation criteria used by an LLM-as-a-judge framework to compare design quality.
-The paper clarifies that these principles guide structural reasoning:
+The paper clarifies that these principles guide structural reasoning.

-> “Cohesion and decoupling emphasize the importance of clarity and functionality within individual elements... and reducing dependencies between different components.”
-> (Li et al., 2024)

 Because DevEval uses pairwise LLM-based judgments rather than static numerical computation, the metric is conceptual rather than algebraic.

 However, cohesion and coupling can be understood using traditional software engineering theory: